What Your Need to Know About a Gap Year Abroad

 When to Take a Gap Year

-Breaking Down the Gap Year
+Breaking it Down

 As for what happens after your gap year, that is, of course, entirely up to you.
-While some students decide to go back to school (whether that be undergraduate, graduate or any other kind of educational training), others take on a full-time job.
+While some students decide to go back to school (whether that be undergraduate, graduate, or any other kind of educational training), others take on a full-time job.
 At first, it may seem difficult to integrate back into a "normal" work routine, and explaining what one has done during a gap year may seem difficult.
 There are ways, however, to enumerate a gap year on a resume.
 And then there is also the option of working abroad, especially using the connections established during the gap year.

 For More Information

 General Gap Year Resources